 Services for Alumni & Visitors

-Memorial & Music Libraries are open.
+Memorial Library is open.
 Some services remain online only.
 For more information, see Library Services COVID-19 Response & Support.

 Visitors and alumni guests are welcome to use the Library’s collections for research and study.

 Get a Library Card